William's Practice Areas

 Before the decline of the Appalachian coal industry, Mr. Slicer spent years defending the industry which enabled the growth of our great nation.
 His work for the coal industry honed his legal skills in matters involving contracts, leases, mine health and safety issues, citations, workers’ compensation and unemployment claims, accidents, dust, noise, blasting, haulage, flooding, deliberate intent, business interference, property disputes, harassment, and non-compete agreements.
 His successful defense of companies follows in the footsteps of his late grandfather, Robert G. Kelly, a nationally-recognized industry lawyer and founder of Jackson, Kelly, Holt & O’Farrell, where Mr. Slicer previously worked.

 Mr. Slicer and his wife, Virginia, have two children.
 He is active in his community where he has served on various boards and is a member of Charleston Rotary.
-Outside work, he skis, mountain bikes, and plays ice hockey.
+Mr. Slicer is also a licensed pilot.
+Outside of work, he skis, mountain bikes, and plays ice hockey.

 - West Virginia, 1989